-115.15 Limits to cross-gender viewing and searches

-The following evidence was analyzed in making the compliance determination:

-- 1. Documents: (Policies, directives, forms, files, records, etc.)

-- 1. PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program

-- 2. PS 5521.06 Searches of Housing Units, Inmates, and Inmate Work Areas

-- 3. Training curriculum

-- 4. Training records

-- 2. Interviews:

-- 1. Specialized staff

-- 2. Targeted incarcerated individuals

-- 3. Random incarcerated individuals

-- 3. Site Review Observations:

-- 1. Control room (electronic monitoring)

-- 2. Strip search room

-- 3. Bathrooms and shower areas

-- 4. Housing units

-- 5. Health services

-115.15(a).
-In the PAQ, the institution provided PS 5521.06 Searches of Housing Units, Inmates, and Inmate Work Areas.
+115.15 Limits to cross-gender viewing and searches Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program PS 5521.06 Searches of Housing Units, Inmates, and Inmate Work Areas Training curriculum Training records Interviews: Specialized staff Targeted incarcerated individuals Random incarcerated individuals Site Review Observations: Control room (electronic monitoring) Strip search room Bathrooms and shower areas Housing units Health services Findings (by provision): 115.15(a).
+In the PAQ, the institution provided PS 5521.06 Searches of Housing Units, Inmates, and Inmate Work Areas .
 This program statement outlines the proper procedures for staff at the BOP to perform visual searches of incarcerated individuals.

-The searches must be performed by staff of the same sex as the incarcerated individual, except where circumstances are such that delay would mean the likely loss of contraband.
-When staff of the opposite sex makes the visual search, the staff member must document the reasons for the search.
+The searches must be performed by staff of the same gender as the incarcerated individual, except where circumstances are such that delay would mean the likely loss of contraband.
+When staff of the opposite gender makes the visual search, the staff member must document the reasons for the search.
 The institution stated that no such opposite gender searches were performed over the previous 12 months prior to the audit.

-During the site review, the auditor viewed the strip search area in the Receiving and Discharge (R&D) area of each compound.
-The auditor also viewed the strip search area at each compound's visitation rooms.
-The area is separated from viewing from other incarcerated individuals and staff members and there are no cameras in the area that could view the incarcerated individual in a state of undress during the search.
-This area is utilized for unclothed searches of incarcerated individuals upon transfer into or out of the institution or following visitation.
-Each area is equipped with barriers or separators to provide adequate privacy during the search.
-During the site review, the auditor watched the intake process for approximately fourteen incarcerated individuals and witnessed male staff members performing the searches, with the individuals behind a wall, with a portable curtain in place to prevent other staff, male and female, from viewing the individual.
-The auditor was told the search would always be performed by a male staff member based on the agency policy.
-The auditor had informal discussion with incarcerated individuals during the site review and was told that strip searches of incarcerated individuals are always performed by male officers.
+During the site review, the auditor viewed the strip search area in the institution's receiving area.
+This area is separated from viewing from other incarcerated individuals and staff members and there are no cameras in the area that could view the incarcerated individual in a state of undress during the search.
+This area is utilized for unclothed searches of incarcerated individuals upon transfer into or out of the institution.
+During the site review, the auditor experienced the intake process and saw where the search would be performed and was told the search would always be performed by a male staff member based on the agency policy.
+The auditor had informal discussion with incarcerated individuals are always performed by male officers.
 The auditor interviewed two officers that perform searches and they both indicated that only male officers are permitted to perform strip searches of the male incarcerated individuals.
 Based on this analysis, the auditor finds the institution in compliance with this provision.